Jodie Comer ‘overwhelmed’ after first Tony Award win for Prima Facie

 Goulding and Downing both gave shout outs to Sheffield Theatres in the UK, where their play had its world premiere.

-Veteran playwright Sir Tom said he was “teeming with emotion” as he accepted the best play award.
+Veteran playwright Tom Stoppard, whose play Leopoldstadt scooped best play, said he was “teeming with emotion” as he accepted the award.

 “I feel very proud and grateful.
 Thank you so much,” he said.